 The Bank attaches great value to its trademarks and other intellectual property rights.
 It has registered or applied to register a number of trade names and trademarks.
 The Bank follows up on its rights in this area; the duration and effects involved are variable.
-Further information thereon can be found under the heading "Goodwill, other intangible assets and other assets" on page 73 of the 2012 Annual Report.
+Further information thereon can be found under the heading "Goodwill, Software and other intangible assets" on page 80 of the 2013 Annual Report.